qaasimahmad/travels-backend-service/README.md

 # geo-travel-api
-Core backend for the geotravel app
+Core backend for the travel app